etos/atom-dark-flat-ui/README.md

-# Atom Dark UI theme
+# Atom Dark/Flat UI theme

-Default dark UI theme for Atom.
+Fork of Atom's default dark UI theme, but with flat tabs.

 This theme is installed by default with Atom and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the